Legacy Reserves: Abandon Ship Or Full Steam Ahead?

-Legacy Reserves LP (LGCY) with preferred tickers LGCYO and LGCYP, is a Permian Basin headquartered and focused firm with assets also located in the Midcontinent, East Texas, and the panhandle as well as the Rocky Mountain formation located in, you guessed it, the Rockies.
+Legacy Reserves LP (LGCY) with preferred tickers LGCYO and LGCYP, is a Permian Basin-headquartered and focused firm with assets also located in the Midcontinent, East Texas, and the panhandle as well as the Rocky Mountain formation located in, you guessed it, the Rockies.
 This analysis will be a concise review of Q3 results and Legacy's current position.
 I'll take more time to go through covenants and credit line details after the conference call when I have more information.

 Upstream MLP Graveyard

-Legacy is one of few upstream master limited partnerships ("MLP") and one of exceptionally few highly levered MLPs still in existence after the new three year downturn in crude oil prices and fairly stagnant natural gas market.
+Legacy is one of few upstream master limited partnerships ("MLP") and one of exceptionally few highly levered MLPs still in existence after the new three-year downturn in crude oil prices and fairly stagnant natural gas market.
 The names Memorial Production Partners (MEMP), Atlas Resources (OTCQX:TTEN), Linn Energy (OTCQB:LNGG), Breitburn Energy Partners (OTCPK:BBEPQ), among others, give feelings of regret, remorse, and perhaps even physical pain.
 I consider graveyard fitting, and as a bonus, it is in the Halloween spirit.

 Legacy Reserves LP, to its credit, has refused to go down easy.
-Despite shuffling its asset base, slashing costs, eliminating dividends to common and preferred share holders, the market came to the somewhat justified conclusion that Legacy still had to do more or it would soon join the upstream MLP graveyard.
+Despite shuffling its asset base, slashing costs, eliminating dividends to common and preferred shareholders, the market came to the somewhat justified conclusion that Legacy still had to do more or it would soon join the upstream MLP graveyard.
 Legacy unsecured bonds collapsed to levels suggesting a 95%+ chance default.

 I got long the bonds and preferred near the bottom as shown above and have stayed long ever since.
 Almost exactly a year ago, Legacy Reserves LP did what many thought was impossible and secured a $300 million second lien term loan via prominent oil and gas credit investors GSO Capital Partners, a division of Blackstone Group (BX).

 Their borrowing base was reaffirmed at $600 in March of this year.
 Then in August of this year, Legacy announced the acceleration of payments to their private equity joint venture partner, effectively buying out TSSP's upside in future drilling operations.
 To summarize, Legacy had to get partners on the credit and debt side to stay afloat, and without it, would have failed like the rest of its peers.

 Source: Legacy